dhavalp28/wahter-app-react-js/README.md

 - **Search**: Users can search for weather information by entering a city name.
 - **Current Weather**: The app displays the current weather conditions including temperature, humidity, wind speed, and weather description.
 - **Responsive Design**: The app is responsive and works well on both desktop and mobile devices, and the background also changes dynamically according to timing.
+- **Temprature**: The app is responsive and works well on both desktop and mobile devices, and the background also changes dynamically according to timing.
+- **Temperature Conversion**: Users can convert the temperature display from Celsius to Fahrenheit by clicking on it.

 ## Technologies Used